 Born in Bradford, England, in 1937, David Hockney attended art school in London before moving to Los Angeles in the 1960s.
 There, he painted his famous swimming pool paintings.
 In the 1970s, Hockney began working in photography, creating photo collages he called joiners.
 He continues to create and exhibit art, and in 2011 he was voted the most influential British artist of the 20th century.

-Mr. Hockney has adopted Costaño School in East Palo Alto, CA, and most recently led an iPad drawing workshop with students.
+Mr. Hockney has partnered with Costaño School in East Palo Alto, CA, and most recently led an iPad drawing workshop with students.

 “Keep calm and carrying on drawing.”